-Your hedge fund attorney will prepare six core documents, which are necessary to launch the fund: (i) a private placement memorandum, (ii) a limited partnership agreement, (iii) a subscription agreement, (iv) an investment management agreement, and (v) a general partner operating agreement, and (vi) a management company operating agreement.
+Your legal counsel will prepare six core documents, which are necessary to launch the fund: (i) a private placement memorandum, (ii) a limited partnership agreement, (iii) a subscription agreement, (iv) an investment management agreement, (v) a general partner operating agreement, and (vi) a management company operating agreement.

 Private Placement Memorandum

 A private placement memorandum (“PPM”) is a securities disclosure document that provides investors with material information about the fund to enable an investor to make an informed investment decision.
 Similar to a prospectus in an initial public offering, a PPM provides potential investors with specific information about the fund structure, terms of the fund, the background of the management company, and other issues, such as potential risks of the strategy, market, investments, limitations, and more.